-The Council shall undertake to organise and operate a certifying organization for Diplomates of the European College of Veterinary Pathologists.
+The Council shall undertake to organise and operate a certifying organisation for Diplomates of the European College of Veterinary Pathologists.
 The Council shall judge compliance of candidates with the general requirements, appoint an Examination Committee to operate under its supervision and certify candidates who qualify [related to AoA Art.
 16].

-The Council shall make available to candidates and the interested public a detailed account of the experience and training prerequisites to all College Examinations.
+The Council shall make available to candidates and the interested public a detailed account of the experience and training prerequisites to all College examinations.

-The Council shall undertake to create and appoint members of all Committees and Task Forces, supervise their activities and receive their reports [related to AoA Art.
+The Council shall undertake to create Committees and Task Forces, appoint all their members, supervise their activities and receive their reports [related to AoA Art.
 15].